Crown Prosecution Service: Pre-charge advice

 The CPS will often provide confidential advice to investigators on the viability of a prosecution in complex or unusual cases.
 This includes clarifying the intent needed to commit an offence or addressing shortcomings in the available evidence.

 Unlike in many other jurisdictions, the CPS has no power to order investigations or direct investigators to take action.
 Whether the CPS is asked for advice or a charging decision is entirely at the discretion of investigators (see for background on this division of responsibilities in England and Wales).

 Charging decisions

-The Crown Prosecution Service is responsible for charging suspects with indictable offences (e.g. murder, rape) and all other criminal offences that lay beyond the prosecutorial authority of the police.
-Police forces can charge suspects with less serious summary offences (e.g. common assault, criminal damage with a low value) but cannot charge suspects with indictable offences without authorisation from a crown prosecutor (except in certain emergency situations).
+The Crown Prosecution Service is responsible for charging suspects with indictable offences (e.g., murder, rape) and all other criminal offences that lie beyond the prosecutorial authority of the police.
+Police forces can charge suspects with less serious summary offences (e.g. common assault, criminal damage with a low value) but cannot charge suspects with indictable offences without authorisation from a crown prosecutor (except in certain emergencies).

 The Code for Crown Prosecutors requires prosecutors to answer two questions in the "Full Code Test":